Can Screenshots Be Used as Evidence in Ohio Criminal Cases?

 This is one of the most common disputes involving screenshots.

-A screenshot may show a message from a particular account or phone number.
+A screenshot may appear to show a message from a particular account or phone number.
+That does not necessarily answer the question of who actually created or sent it.

 The prosecution may still need to establish: